-An overview of each curriculum is provided below.
+An overview of each key stage curriculum is provided below.
 Further detail regarding the topics studied can be found in the links to the right of this page.

 Should you require any additional information regarding the curriculum studied, please contact the appropriate Head of Subject.
 Please click here for Head of Subject contact details.

 Curriculum for years 7 and 8

 During their first two years at the school, students are exposed to a broad and balanced curriculum of subjects.
 The curriculum is designed to provide students with the foundation from which they can flourish during their studies in Key Stage 4.

 Students complete the options process during the second half of year 8, in preparation for the start of their GCSE studies in year 9.

 During the two-week timetable, students study the following subjects.

 Curriculum for years 9, 10 and 11.